Capital Radio (song)

-Capital Radio is a song and an extended play by the English punk rock band the Clash.
+"Capital Radio" is a song and an extended play by English punk rock band the Clash.
 The original song has been included as "Capital Radio" or "Capital Radio One" on the Capital Radio EP (1977), Black Market Clash (1980), The Story of the Clash, Volume 1 (1988), Clash on Broadway (1991), From Here to Eternity: Live (1999), The Essential Clash (2003), and Singles Box (2006).

 Lyrics

-Lyrically, the song is an attack on the music policy of what was (at the time) London's only legal commercial music radio station, which played sophisticated pop, some mainstream chart hits but little punk, though they did playlist The Jam's first single 'In The City', while the Sex Pistols' 'Pretty Vacant' made the Top 3 of their 'Capital Countdown' playlist.
+Lyrically, the song is an attack on the music policy of what was (at the time) London's only legal commercial music radio station, which played sophisticated pop, some mainstream chart hits but little punk, though they did playlist the Jam's first single, "In The City", while the Sex Pistols' "Pretty Vacant" made the Top 3 of their "Capital Countdown" playlist.
 The Clash song mentions the station's then-Head of Music, Aidan Day – "He picks all the hits they play/to keep you in your place all day":

 The song ends with a parody of one of Capital's actual jingles of the period; the band replaces the lyric "in tune with London" with "in tune with nothing".
 The parody is heightened by the use of a variation on the ending riff from "I'm Only Dreaming" by the Small Faces.